Man sitting a table with coffee in one hand and a cell phone in the other hand

 Soft Inquiry

-• May also occur when a company receives information to make an offer of credit, like a pre-approved credit card or loan offer; these are promotional inquiries
+• Occur when a company wants to make a credit offer, like a pre-approved credit card or other loan offer

-• Can also occur when an insurer pulls your credit for underwriting purposes, an employer verifies your credit or if a landlord screens you as a potential tenant; these are referred to as account review inquiries
+• Can appear on your credit report when an insurer pulls your credit report for underwriting purposes, when employers verify your credit as part of their hiring process or when a landlord screens you as a potential tenant

 • Won’t impact your credit score